Chapter 15.04

 1. Group R occupancies.
 Group R occupancies shall comply with Section 903.2.8.

-2. Spaces or areas in telecommunications buildings used exclusively for telecommunications equipment, associated electrical power distribution equipment, batteries and standby engines, provided that those spaces or areas are equipped throughout with an automatic smoke detection system in accordance with Section 907.2 and are separated from the remainder of the building by not less than one hour fire barriers constructed in accordance with Section 707 or not less than 2 hours horizontal assemblies constructed in accordance with Section 711, or both.
+2. Spaces or areas in telecommunications buildings used exclusively for telecommunications equipment, associated electrical power distribution equipment, batteries and standby engines, provided that those spaces or areas are equipped throughout with an automatic smoke detection system in accordance with Section 907.2 and are separated from the remainder of the building by not less than one (1) hour fire barriers constructed in accordance with Section 707 or not less than two (2) hours horizontal assemblies constructed in accordance with Section 711, or both.

-2. Existing buildings: Notwithstanding any applicable provisions of this code, an automatic sprinkler system shall be provided in an existing building when any of the following conditions exists:
+2. Existing Buildings: Notwithstanding any applicable provisions of this code, an automatic sprinkler system shall be provided in an existing building when any of the following conditions exists:

 b) When an addition is added, and the existing building is already provided with an automatic fire sprinkler system.